-This subsection covers the installation of the driver module DC390XR1.HAM and DC390XR1.DDI for NetWare Versions 4.00/4.01/4.02/4.1x/4.2/B:
+This subsection explains major installation procedures for NetWare Versions 4.00/4.01/4.02/4.1x/4.2/4.2SB:

-- 1. Begin the file server installation according to the instructions in the file server installation chapter in the Novell NetWare installation manual. - 2.
-After seeing a message block showing "Choose the server Drivers-Disk Driver" during the installation, insert the DC-390U/F/U2B/U2W device driver diskette into drive A: or B: .
+1. Begin the file server installation according to the instructions in the file server installation chapter in the Novell NetWare installation manual.

+2. After seeing a message block showing "Choose the server Drivers - Disk Driver" during the installation, insert the DC3X5 device drivers diskette into drive A: or B: .
 Then use the "Ins" key to select an unlisted driver.
 A dialog box will appear.
 If the driver diskette is in drive A:, press "Enter" key to continue.
-If the driver diskette is in the B: drive, press the <F3> key to specify the path: B:\NETWARE. - 3.
-The DC-390XR1.HAM driver will appear as a selection., and press Enter> key to load this driver.
-(For DC-390 installation, skip step 4.) - 4.
-DC-390XR1 will in the "Driver Names", further along the following procedure to delete the Symbios driver: SYMXXNW in the "Driver Names".
+If the driver diskette is in the B: drive, press the <F3> key to specify the path: B:\NETWARE, and press <Enter> key to load this driver.
+The DC-3X5.HAM driver will appear as a selection.